 Other rationales for imposing common carrier rules on social media firms are even weaker than the monopoly theory.
 For example, Eugene Volokh and others cite analogies to telephone lines or mail carriers.
 Most people wouldn't want phone companies to bar calls by those whose ideologies they disapprove of.

 But such analogies are misplaced.
 With rare exceptions, phone calls and letters only reach a small, specifically intended audience.
 Unless they are illegally tapping the line, the general public does not and should not have access to your phone conversations.
 Ditto for your mail.
 By contrast, the whole point of most political discourse on social media is the ability to reach a large audience all at once.
-But an information product that reaches a large audience simultaneously usually works better if it has at least some moderation rules, and other constraints constraints that enable consumers to find the material they want, while avoiding harassment, offense, and other things that make the experience annoying, unpleasant, or simply a waste of time.
+But an information product that reaches a large audience simultaneously usually works better if it has at least some moderation rules, and other constraints that enable consumers to find the material they want, while avoiding harassment, offense, and other things that make the experience annoying, unpleasant, or simply a waste of time.